 Before mapping the fields, make sure you have the correct table selected.

 The left side of the Field mappings section (with the toggles) shows the fields in your table, and the right side (with the dropdowns) shows the columns of the CSV.
-If the columns of your CSV and names of the fields in your table have matching names, the block will automatically try and match them.
+If the columns of your CSV and names of the fields in your table have matching names, the app will automatically try and match them.
 Otherwise, you can map the columns of the CSV to whichever fields you'd like.

 To map a value, select the field toggle, then choose a CSV column from the dropdown menu.
 Repeat this process for as many fields as you want.

 Note that you don't have to import any fields you don't need to, and the order and names of the fields in your CSV don't necessarily have to match the order and names of the fields in your Airtable base.
-As you alter the field mappings, you can look at the right side of the block, which shows samples of the records that will be created according to the specified mappings.
+As you alter the field mappings, you can look at the right side of the app, which shows samples of the records that will be created according to the specified mappings.

 Once you're ready, click the Create records button.

 Next, click the Merge with existing records toggle.
-You will then be prompted to pick a field: the block will use whichever field you pick to compare your existing records with the values in the CSV file.
+You will then be prompted to pick a field: the app will use whichever field you pick to compare your existing records with the values in the CSV file.

-Matching for the field you select will be case-sensitive; for example, the block will consider "[email protected]" and "[email protected]" to be two different values.
+Matching for the field you select will be case-sensitive; for example, the app will consider "firstname.lastname@example.org" and "SampleEmail@example.com" to be two different values.
 (However, leading and trailing whitespace will be ignored when finding matches.)

 A few other notes on the updating process: